Lonely (Akon song): Background

 The song was written by Akon, Bobby Vinton, and Gene Allan.
-The lyrics are sung mainly by Akon as well as Bobby Vinton doing parts of the choruses.
+The lyrics are sung mainly by Akon as well as Bobby Vinton doing parts of the choruses, with Vinton's voice sped up reminiscent of Alvin and the Chipmunks.
 The song's tempo is 90 beats per minute in common time.
 "Lonely" is written in the key of C major.

 Music video

 A music video was produced to promote the single.
+The video was mostly filmed inside and in front of the Orpheum Theatre in Los Angeles.
 The video was directed by Gil Green.
 Actress Katerina Graham starred in the video as Akon's love partner.
 A competition winner from Blackpool, Daniel Ellwood, also starred in the video.